Luke-Frazer/Hwk3_cs105/Poem.md

 # The branch lead to a ranch
 # It smells as if someone has lit a match
 # Or cooked a bad batch
+# On the side of the house there was a hatch